ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 DNS resolver services.
 DNS resolvers are typically provided by the internet service provider (ISP) used, which by the nature of name resolving already know a great deal about which sites their users visit.
-As mentioned in Section XXX, in order for HTTPS clients to be able to retrieve proofs in a privacy preserving manner, logs could expose a DNS interface in addition to the ordinary HTTPS interface.
+As mentioned in {{clients-proof-fetching}}, in order for HTTPS clients to be able to retrieve proofs in a privacy preserving manner, logs could expose a DNS interface in addition to the ordinary HTTPS interface.
 An informal writeup of such a protocol can be found at XXX.